xiaobo-xing/TableDART/README.md

 ---

-## 6. Citation
+## Citation

-If you find TableDART helpful, please cite the paper and star this repository!
+If you use TableDART in your research, please cite and consider starring this repository.
 Many thanks!

 **ICLR 2026 Version:**
 ```bibtex